Emkay360/StegHub_DevOps-Cloud_Engineering/MERN_WEB_STACK/MERN_WEB_STACK.md

 ### Introduction:
 The MERN stack is a collection of technologies that help developers build robust and scalable web applications using JavaScript.
 The acronym “MERN” stands for MongoDB, Express, React, and Node.js, with each component playing a role in the development process.
 MongoDB serves as a document-oriented database that can efficiently store data in JSON format.

-**This guide shows comprehensive overview on setting up and utilizing each components of MERN stack in creating and developing robust web applications**
+**This guide shows a comprehensive overview on setting up and utilizing each component of MERN stack in creating and developing robust web applications**

 ## Step 0: Prerequisites